 The Advancing Communities Towards Low-Carbon Energy Smart Systems (ACCESS) project

 The electricity supply sector is changing, with an increase in the proportion of electricity coming from renewable technologies such as wind and solar rather than central power stations, carbon emissions can be reduced but these technologies bring new challenges and opportunities.
-The Advancing Communities Towards Low-Carbon Energy Smart Systems (ACCESS) program contains four smart grid projects which collectively aim to reduce electricity emissions by 25 per cent, reduce project development time by 30 per cent and lower costs by 20 per cent.
+The Advancing Communities Towards Low-Carbon Energy Smart Systems (ACCESS) program contains four smart grid projects which collectively aim to speed up the transition to low carbon energy.

 No single organisation has the expertise or experience to understand and adapt to all the financial, technical and governance challenges that will arise from implementing smart decentralised technologies, so several European partner organisations are working together to share knowledge.